isaac-olatunji/business-performance-dashboard/README.md

 | **Total Orders** | 5K | Total number of customer orders processed during the reporting period |

 ### Business Insight
-These KPIs provide the overall business context for evaluating individual product and subcategory performance.
-The overall profit margin of **12.56%** serves as the benchmark against which product-level and subcategory-level profitability is assessed throughout this page.
+These KPIs provide the baseline performance context established in the Executive Overview and serve as the benchmark for evaluating product-level profitability throughout this page.

 ---